niclasgriesshaber/llm_patent_pipeline/README.md

 ## Contact

-If you have any questions, please feel free to reach out to niclas.griesshaber@linacre.ox.ac.uk
+If you have any questions, please feel free to reach out to niclas.griesshaber@history.ox.ac.uk